emmagrealy/Group_QA_Assignment/task-estimation.md

 **1) Insights gathered from past experience:** It is good practice to spend some time recalling past projects with comparable challenges to the current project you are working on.

-**2) The available documents or artifacts:** The test management repository tools are very helpful in these situations as they store requirement and clarification documents.
-These documents define the scope of the project.
+**2) The available documents or artifacts:** The test management repository tools are very helpful, these documents define the scope of the project.

-**3) Assumptions about the type of work:** Having previous experience with similar projects helps make predictions about the project.
-This is why hiring experienced professionals is important.
+**3) Assumptions about the type of work:** Having previous experience with similar projects helps make predictions about the project, hiring experienced professionals is important.

-**4) Calculation of potential risks:** The testing team also needs to prepare for potential risks and threats which may arise in the future.
+**4) Calculation of potential risks:** The testing team also needs to prepare for potential risks which may arise in the future.
 This follows on from making assumptions about the type of work you are doing.

 **5) Determining whether the documents have been baselined:** The team also needs to make a decision if the requirements for the project have been baselined.
 If the documents are not baselined then it is crucial to determine the frequency of the changes.